-An important aspect of university life, sometimes overlooked by students, is the rich opportunity to participate in and contribute to the extracurricular life of the campus.
-UofSC Lancaster encourages and fosters the growth and development of student organizations, clubs, publications, and student activities in general.
+An important aspect of university life is the rich opportunity to participate in and contribute to the cocurricular life of the campus.
+USC Lancaster encourages and fosters the growth and development of student organizations, student activities, leadership opportunities, and learning beyond the classroom.
 Our campus provides the opportunity for every student to make important and noticeable contributions.
 Your ideas, contributions, hard work, and participation in student activities on this campus will be visible and deeply appreciated.

 The following is a brief description of current or recently active organizations, clubs, and publications.